 Since then, many artists have recorded the song, in Hebrew as well as other languages.
 Artists who have performed Jerusalem of Gold include, among many others:

-Because the song is so much part of the Israeli national psyche, the movie Schindler’s List had to modified for Israeli audiences.
+Because the song is so much part of the Israeli national psyche, the producers chose it for the movie Schindler’s List.

 The song is featured at the end of Schindler’s List, as the music to which the remaining Jews leave the camp at the end of the war and walk over the hill to freedom.